chatox/networks-science-course/upf/upf-evaluation.md

 1. Using an inconsistent coding style
 1. Using code cells to write text intended to be read, instead, use markdown cells for that; the only text you should have in code cells are brief commentaries to understand a piece of code

-## We expect nothing less than top-quality work

-Delivering consistently top-quality work takes time and effort, but it can be very rewarding both personally and professionally :sunglasses:

-**Check** your answers, your code, and your reports as many times as needed to ensure they are correct.

 **Be precise:** use the section numbers (1.1, 1.2, ...) of the notebook to present your results in the report, and refer to sections by their number.
 If you need to refer to your figures or tables, number them and refer to them by numbers.
 Do not include ambiguous statements or plots without a scale or a legend.
 Do not use colors if you do not explain what each color means.
 State clearly your assumptions and limitations.

 **Be careful** with the presentation of your work.
 For instance, do not use low-quality screenshots, or poorly cropped screenshots showing toolbars and window borders.
 Instead, export and save high-quality images from each application.
 Do not copy-paste or screenshot tables into your report without making them to actual tables.